Icinga/icingaweb2/doc/07-Preferences.md

 Preferences are settings a user can set for their account only, for example the language and time zone.

-Preferences can be stored either in a MySQL or in a PostgreSQL database.
+Preferences can be stored either in a MariaDB, MySQL or in a PostgreSQL database.
 The database must be configured.

 ## Configuration <a id="preferences-configuration"></a>